dmbarbour/wikilon/docs/URLDesign.md

 * add words or edit a dictionary
 * evaluation of code expressions
+ * REPL and command line environment!
 * rename and merge words
+* fork a dictionary

 * import and export of a dictionary as a file